-For all participants, ATI begins with cessation of ART Schedule 1, Monitoring ATI.
-Participants on ATI (Schedule 1 or 2) who do not meet criteria for moving to the next visit schedule (ie, viral rebound or re-initiating ART), or who meet criteria for re-initiating ART but decline to do so, should continue with extended visits on their current ATI visit schedule until such time as they move to the next visit schedule or are terminated from the study.
-These Schedule 1 and Schedule 2 extended visits occur quarterly and are designated as Visits Type A and Type B, with procedures specified for each visit type, in the laboratory and clinical procedures tables (see Appendix E, Appendix F, Appendix H, Appendix I, and Appendix K).
+For all participants, ATI begins with cessation of ART in Schedule 1, Monitoring ATI.
+Participants on ATI (ie, Schedule 1 or 2) who do not meet criteria for moving to the next visit schedule (ie, viral rebound or re-initiating ART) should continue on their current ATI visit schedule, including extended visits (as appropriate) until such time as they move to the next visit schedule or are terminated from the study.
+Schedule 1 and Schedule 2 extended visits occur quarterly and are designated as Visits Type A and Type B, with procedures specified for each visit type, in the laboratory and clinical procedures tables (see Appendix E, Appendix F, Appendix H, Appendix I, and Appendix K).
+For participants who meet criteria for reinitiating ART but decline to do so, see Section 3.3.4.